org-arl/unet-blog/_posts/2020-03-30-exploting-spatial-diversity-using-unetstack3.md

 ### What's the key idea involved in distributed spatial diversity ?

 *Multiple communication nodes deployed at spatially distinct locations can receive independent copies of the same information.
 This group of receiver nodes can act as a combined spatial diversity receiver when they cooperate by sharing copies of information.
 We term this distributed spatial diversity.
-The framework supporting this patent-pending technique is implemented in UnetStack 3.1 and is referred to as _Unity_.*
+The framework supporting this patent-pending technique is implemented in UnetStack 3.1 and is referred to as Unity.*

 ![Overview](../assets/img/sd/sd.png)
 An illustration of the general overview of such a receiver system is shown above and few terminologies might help for further discussion: